 Antibody-drug conjugates(ADC) allow the specific targeting of highly potent drugs which could not be delivered as mono-therapy.
-Even if the concept remains simple and particularly attractive for therapeutic antibody development development, the success of an ADC development is related to a careful control of several factors.
-Here, we summarize some of the key factors to consider to increase your chances to reach clinical phases:
+Even if the concept remains simple and particularly attractive for therapeutic antibody development, the success of an ADC development is related to the careful control of several factors.
+Here, we summarize some of the key factors to consider for increasing your chances of reaching clinical phases:

 Once a highly specific target has been chosen, a humanized antibody with optimal affinity should be produced.
-One would consider that the highest the affinity, the better the antibody-drug conjugate.
+One would assume that the higher the affinity, the better the antibody-drug conjugate.
 However, this is rarely true.
 For instance, high affinity antibodies can have a positive effect on the internalization rate but limits solid tumor penetration due to site-barrier effect.
-Thus, optimal antibody affinity has to be determined depending on the therapeutic application.
+Thus, optimal antibody affinity has to be determined by taking into account the therapeutic application.

 The linker is a crucial component of an antibody-drug conjugate as it covalently tethers the antibody and the payload.
 Properties of a good linker include: